Little Rock Christian Academy

 Little Rock Christian Academy is a private, college-preparatory Christian school catering to students from PK3 through 12th grade.
-Established in 1977 under the name Walnut Valley Christian Academy, it holds accreditation from several organizations including the Southern Association of Independent Schools (SAIS), Association of Christian Schools International, and the Arkansas Non-Public Schools Accrediting Association.
+Established in 1977 under the name Walnut Valley Christian Academy, it holds accreditation from the Southern Association of Independent Schools (SAIS) and the Arkansas Non-Public Schools Accrediting Association (ANSAA.
 Additionally, it is affiliated with The College Board, National Honor Society, National Beta Club, and the Council of Educational Standards and Accountability (CESA).